microsoft/FluidFramework/docs/architecture/README.md

 # Architecture

-TODO: add an architectural overview describing the client and server responsibilities
+TODO-HACKATHON: add an architectural overview describing the client and server responsibilities

 ## Server